Vermeille/Torchelie/README.md

   above, except they also use moving average of the statistics at train time for greater stability.
 Useful ie for GANs if you can't use a big ass batch size and BN introduces too much noise.
+* `AdaIN2d` is adaptive instancenorm for style transfer and stylegan.
 * `Conv2d`, `Conv3x3`, `Conv1x1`, `Conv2dBNReLU`, `Conv2dCondBNReLU`, etc. Many
   different convenience blocks in `torchelie.nn.blocks.py`